 Of course, these are not exhaustive lists, and students may move between different environments in a single experience, and there may be multiple aims for student learning.
-However, locating the primary environment and focus of experiential learning can help ensure high-quality learning when considering good design, authentic experience, and critical reflection.
+However, locating the primary environment and focus of EL can help ensure high-quality learning when considering good design, authentic experience, and critical reflection.
 Recognizing and naming multiple foci, if they exist in the design, is also essential for students and facilitators.

-Using the visual (Fig.1), experiential learning opportunities can be described and positioned at the intersection of the place, space, or environment and the primary focus of the experience.
-Examples of UCalgary experiential learning opportunities are shown in the first image.
-Use the second (Fig. 2) to map your own experiential learning.
+Using the visual (Fig.1), EL opportunities can be described and positioned at the intersection of the place, space, or environment and the primary focus of the experience.
+Examples of UCalgary EL opportunities are shown in the first image.
+Use the second (Fig. 2) to map your own EL.

-With this new framework, you can construct a name for each unique experiential learning activity.
+With this new framework, you can construct a name for each unique EL activity.
 For example, Research-focused Classroom EL, Creative-focused Community EL, Field Research-focused EL or any combination of these.
-Maybe it's Career and Innovation focused Workplace EL - it's up to you to decide how to best name and describe the experiential learning you facilitate.
+Maybe it's Career and Innovation focused Workplace EL - it's up to you to decide how to best name and describe the EL you facilitate.